 One-year annual return

-The value of Wheaton’s endowment decreased to $241.5 million in the 2022 fiscal year, which ended on June 30, 2022.
-That decline resulted from the recent substantial downturn in global markets.
-Yet our investment performance continues to compare favorably with relevant investment indices.
+The value of Wheaton’s endowment increased to $256.2 million in the 2023 fiscal year, which ended on June 30, 2023.
+This net rise brought the endowment value to within about $10 million of its value in 2021, before the substantial global market losses incurred in fiscal year 2022.
+Our investment performance continues to compare favorably with relevant investment indices.

-The college endowment’s $25.4 million net decline in the 2022 fiscal year came from investment performance offset by generous philanthropic contributions.
-For the year, the funds realized a total of $22 million in investment losses and the addition of $8 million in gifts from alumni, parents, families and friends.
-The endowment’s year-end total also reflects the $11.5 million distribution from the funds to support the college’s operating budget during the fiscal year.
+The college endowment’s $14.8 million net increase in the 2023 fiscal year came from investment performance and generous philanthropic contributions.
+For the year, the funds realized a total of $19.3 million in investment returns and the addition of $9.4 million in gifts from alumni, parents, families and friends.
+The endowment’s year-end total also reflects the $13.9 million distribution from the funds to support the college’s operating budget during the fiscal year.